uswitch/k8s-podmon/README.md

       -d, --debug            Debug output
           --kubecfg=KUBECFG  Location of kubeconfig, blank for In-Cluster --namespace=""     Namespace to follow
-          --annotation="com.uswitch.alert/slack"
+          --annotation="com.uswitch.alert"
-                             Annotation to watch for
+                             Base Annotation to watch for
           --slack=SLACK      Slack webhook

 To make a pod "monitored", set the annotation with a value of the slack channel you wish to spam.